Napa Valley landfill dumped toxic waste into waterways for decades, workers allege in federal lawsuit

 “Ghost pipes”

-To dispose of the leachate, the defendants allegedly forced employees to run a network of underground “ghost pipes,” which were used to secretly drain the toxic wastewater into nearby waterways, according the lawsuit.
+To dispose of the leachate, the defendants allegedly forced employees to run a network of underground “ghost pipes,” which were used to secretly drain the toxic wastewater into nearby waterways, according to the lawsuit.

 The employees also allege that their employers ordered them to spray the polluted water on compost, which was labeled as “organic” and sold or donated to community members or used to manufacture grapeseed oil.
 Companies sold the grapeseed oil for cooking or used it to manufacture cosmetics, according to the complaint, potentially exposing the broader public to the toxic chemicals.